-The Minnesota Human Rights Act, which applies to all employers in the state, prohibits discrimination in employment based on sexual orientation, marital status, familial status, sex (including pregnancy, childbirth, and related medical conditions), and sexual harassment (MN Stat.
+The Minnesota Human Rights Act, which applies to all employers in the state, prohibits discrimination in employment based on sexual orientation (including gender identity), marital status, familial status, sex (including pregnancy, childbirth, and related medical conditions), and sexual harassment (MN Stat.
 Sec.
 363A.03 et seq.).

 "Familial status" is defined as the condition of one or more minors being domiciled with (1) their parent or parents or the minor’s legal guardian or (2) the designee of the parent or parents or guardian with the written permission of the parent or parents or guardian.

 “Sexual harassment” is any unwelcome sexual advances, requests for sexual favors, sexually motivated physical contact, or other verbal or physical conduct or communication of a sexual nature, when:

 • Submission to the conduct or communication is made a term or condition of obtaining employment.